saleyn/heroiconex/README.md

 # Heroicons for Elixir

-This project generates solid, outline, and mini SVG icons from the Heroicons repository
+This project generates solid, outline, and mini SVG icons from the Heroicons repository.

 ## Author